kythyria/rp-digimon-rainwings/NOTES.md

 (Are you a human or a digimon?)

->And I my .mon filename is
+>And my .mon filename is

 (If Digimon, what type are you?
 Erase if human)